 To start, you need to activate the Mail program.
 You can do this by clicking once on the Mail program's icon in the dock (the strip of icons displayed at the bottom of your computer's screen).
 Its icon is supposed to look like a postage stamp.
 If you aren't sure you have the correct icon just point the mouse at it and the name of the program associated with the icon should appear above the icon.

-Mail should first display a window like the one shown on the right informing you that it wants to guide you through the process of setting up your mail account.
-Enter the email address we gave you (???@cortland.cs.williams.edu).
-Do NOT enter your password.
+Mail should first display a window informing you that it wants to guide you through the process of setting up your mail account.
 Click "Continue."